getify/You-Dont-Know-JS/types & grammar/ch4.md

 ### `ToBoolean`

 Next, let's have a little chat about how `boolean`s behave in JS.
+There's **lots of confusion and misconception** floating out there around this topic, so pay close attention!

 First and foremost, JS has actual keywords `true` and `false`, and they behave exactly as you'd expect of `boolean` values.
 It's a common misconception that the values `1` and `0` are identical to `true` / `false`.
 While that may be true in other languages, in JS the `number`s are `number`s and the `boolean`s are `boolean`s.
 You can coerce `1` to `true` (and vice versa) or `0` to `false` (and vice versa).
 But they're not the same.